anderspitman/anderspitman.net/entries/11/entry.md

 Bundlers, transpilers, minifiers, uglifiers, etc.

 They're called "dev dependencies" for a reason.
-Have you ever done a fresh, `npm init` followed by `npm install webpack webpack-cli` then taken a peek in `node_modules`?
+Have you ever done a fresh, '`npm init`' followed by '`npm install webpack webpack-cli`' then taken a peek in `node_modules`?

 Speaking of npm, I think it belongs here as well.
 Yes, npm is a dependency.